 Eye-Healthy Tangy Carrot Salad Recipe

-See also: Chicken chopped salad • Deli-style kale salad • Infused water • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tropical post-run smoothie • Turkey burgers with roasted orange peppers
+See also: Broccoli rabe with tempeh and pine nuts • Chicken chopped salad • Deli-style kale salad • Infused water • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tropical post-run smoothie • Turkey burgers with roasted orange peppers

 This colorful salad is a great holiday side dish and can liven up your leftover meals as well.
 Carrots are full of eye-healthy beta-carotene and also contain significant amounts of fiber, potassium and vitamin C.

 Other ingredients provide eye nutrients like zinc, lutein and protein (if you add the chickpeas).

 Fresh orange juice is more nutritious, but the concentrate has a deeper tang that brightens the flavors.

 Orange juice concentrate and cumin add lively notes to this tasty salad.